ateeqdev/web3_of_the_day/README.md

 One thing dumb or too technical about blockchain daily

+#### Fab 11, 2022 (Day 39): Why Bitcoin is not mainstream?

+It takes almost an hour for a transaction to be verified
+Transaction fee is inconsistent.
+Ranging from a couple of cents to dozens of dollars

 #### Fab 10, 2022 (Day 38): Web3 Unicorns this year

 There have been 40 new crypto unicorns this year (in 41 days).